 How common is cerebral palsy?

-About 1 in 500 babies born in the UK have cerebral palsy.
+About 1 in 1,000 babies in the UK who are of normal birth weight have cerebral palsy.
+For low birth-weight babies (less than 2500 g) the figure is about 1 in 500.
 The number of cases per year (the incidence) has not changed much over the period of 50 years or so.
 The health and care of mothers have improved in this time and some causes of cerebral palsy have decreased.
 However, more babies are being born prematurely and surviving.
 A proportion of these will have cerebral palsy.
 This (together with the cause in most cases not being known) is probably why the number of cases has not changed much over the period of 50 years or so.

 How is cerebral palsy diagnosed?

 Cerebral palsy is not usually diagnosed at birth.
-Babies with severe cerebral palsy may have signs at birth that are obvious, such as very abnormal muscle tone.
-However, most children are diagnosed between the ages of six months and two years.
+Babies with severe cerebral palsy may have signs at birth that are obvious, such as very abnormal muscle stiffness (tone).
+However, most children are diagnosed between the ages of 6 months and 2 years.
 The first thing that is usually noticed is that a child is not developing at the normal rate.
 The muscle tone may feel abnormal, or the baby may start to have abnormal movements.

 As a rough guide, a child with normal development will be usually be able to: